realmatterio/PQC-2035/Securing ICCHSMatter - A PQC-Secured HSM Server for Wallet API Functions.md

 ### **Key Security Features in the Communication**

-1. **PQC SSL Certificate Validation**:
+1. **PQC-SSL Certificate Validation**:
    - Nginx dynamically loads a unique PQC SSL certificate for each wallet, ensuring secure HTTPS communication.

-2. **Session Key Establishment**:
+2. **PQC Session Key Establishment**:
-   - A session key is securely exchanged using PQC Key Encapsulation Mechanism (KEM), protecting the communication from quantum threats.
+   - A PQC session key is securely exchanged using PQC Key Encapsulation Mechanism (KEM), protecting the communication from quantum threats.

 3. **PIN Encryption**:
    - The wallet encrypts the PIN using the session key before transmitting it to the server, ensuring the PIN is never exposed in plaintext.